Research and Conference Information

 Student Scholars Day (SSD) is held annually to celebrate the scholarship and creative work performed by GVSU students.
 The day showcases faculty-mentored student work, shared through many venues, including (but not limited to) oral presentations, discussion and panel sessions, fine arts exhibits and performances, and poster presentations.
 Held in early April.

 The Student Summer Scholars Program (S3) provides funds for a student and faculty mentor to devote twelve weeks to a research and/or creative project during the spring/summer semester.
 Generally, S3 Grants provide a student stipend, faculty stipend, and a small budget for supplies.
 Deadline is mid-January.

-The Office of Undergraduate Research and Scholarship is pleased to announce a new grant opportunity for the summer of 2013.
 The Modified Summer Scholar (MS3) program provides an opportunity for lower division or first year transfer students to participate in a structured research experience under the guidance of a faculty mentor.
 This experience would vary from the traditional S3 in the duration, as well as the depth/scope of the research project.

 The Grand Valley Journal of History (GVJH) is a student run publication that provides undergraduate students with an opportunity to publish their research in the field of history.
 GVJH is a history journal for all majors.

 Get Published!
 Seeking Original Honors Art, Literature, & Photography

 Brainchild is an art and literary magazine created and edited by Honors students with all content created by Honors students.

 If you are interested in having your work appear in the upcoming edition, visit www.brainchildmagazine.org for more details.